apiobuild/platform/content/blog/create-an-online-store-for-free.md

 Chopin made creating your own store as easy as filling out a simple survey.
 You only need to provide your **logo and store information** as well as **google sheets** with the catalog and order data respectively, then **your shopping site will be generated.**

-To save even more of your time and energy, you can simply let <a href="https://telescope.apiobuild.com/app/waitress" target="_blank">Waitress </a> (our lightweight API to use Google Sheet as a data store for backend applications) extract catalog data from your google sheets.
+To save even more of your time and energy, you can simply let [Waitress](https://telescope.apiobuild.com/app/waitress) (our lightweight API to use Google Sheet as a data store for backend applications) extract catalog data from your google sheets.

 #### Responsive Design

 As much as we want to provide great user experiences for store owners, we also want your customers to have a smooth experience when browsing the merchandise.
 Chopin’s website design can accommodate different settings on a variety of devices and screen sizes. **Your customers will be able to place orders on their phones, tablets, or laptops.** You also save energy by not having to develop and test different designs on various devices.

 #### Free and Flexible

-At <a href="https://apiobuild.com/" target="_blank">apio </a>, we believe that good technology should be accessible and shareable. **Chopin is a FREE solution for small business owners.** We operate on revenue from ads that appeared on your store.
-If you’re looking for an ad-free store, feel free to <a href=" mailto: apiobuild@gmail.com" target="_blank"> contact us</a> for pricing plan.
+At [apio](https://apiobuild.com/), we believe that good technology should be accessible and shareable. **Chopin is a FREE solution for small business owners.** We operate on revenue from ads that appeared on your store.
+If you’re looking for an ad-free store, [feel free contact us for pricing plan](https://apiobuild.com/forms/business/).

 We also welcome third-party integrations and don’t want to tie you down with only the services we offer.
-While we offer various microservices and APIs through <a href="https://telescope.apiobuild.com/" target="_blank">Telescope</a>, we’re more than happy to help you integrate other APIs to your store based on your use cases.
+While we offer various microservices and APIs through [Telescope](https://telescope.apiobuild.com/), we’re more than happy to help you integrate other APIs to your store based on your use cases.

 #### Simple yet Secured

 **All Chopin generated sites are SSL certified and meet the highest security standard**, which means your customers’ sensitive data (email addresses, phone number, names etc.) are encrypted and protected from unauthorized users.
-This feature doesn’t just protect store owners and their customers, is also the required element for implementing third-party payment gateways (i.e. <a href="https://stripe.com/" target="_blank">Stripe</a>, <a href="https://squareup.com/" target="_blank">Square</a>, <a href="https://www.paypal.com/" target="_blank">PayPal</a>).
+This feature doesn’t just protect store owners and their customers, is also the required element for implementing third-party payment gateways (i.e. [Stripe](https://stripe.com/), [Square](https://squareup.com/), [PayPal](https://www.paypal.com/)).

 ## Summary